Table of Contents

 1 The defintion of Monoid

-• Monoid is similar to a Group, but it does not need an inverse for each element.
+• Monoid is similar to a Group, but it does not have an inverse for each element.

 • Monoid can be formed by \((M, \otimes)\) and satified following laws: